 [Great views over Sherbrooke Lake towards Yoho and the Wapta Icefields.
 Summits include from L to R, Des Poilus, Yoho, Ogden, Collie, Niles, Balfour and Daly with many others less visible.]

-[Ben proceeds up the northeast ridge from the col. ++]
+[Ben proceeds up the northeast ridge from the col with the rock step and summit visible above. ++]

 [It's a winter wonderland!
 WTF - where did all this fresh white stuff come from?!
 The northeast ridge stretches above us with the crux rock step clearly visible and the by-pass looking very icy.]